 Every 36 seconds, a woman is raped in South Africa.
 That equals the rape a 100 women/hour or 2400 women per day.
 We are sadly called the ”rape capital of the world”.

-People who have been raped can be traumatized and develop post traumatic stress disorder.
+People who have been raped are be traumatized and can develop post traumatic stress disorder.
 Serious injuries can result along with the risk of pregnancy and sexually transmitted infections.
 A person may face violence or threats from the rapist, and, in some cultures, from the victim’s family and relatives.

 Lack of consent is key to the definition of rape.

 Which actions are considered to be rape?

 - Someone inserts their genital organs into the mouth, anus or genital organs of a victim

 - Any part of someone’s body, such as a finger, goes into the anus or genital organs of the victim